Samovar: Description

 A traditional samovar consists of a large metal container with a tap near the bottom and a metal pipe running vertically through the middle.
 The pipe is filled with solid fuel which is ignited to heat the water in the surrounding container.
 A small (6 to 8 inch/15 to 20 cm) smoke-stack is put on the top to ensure draft.
 After the water boils and the fire is extinguished, the smoke-stack can be removed and a teapot placed on top to be heated by the rising hot air.
 The teapot is used to brew a strong concentrate of tea known as zavarka (заварка).
-The tea is served by diluting this concentrate with boiled water from the main container, usually at a water-to-tea ratio of 10-to-1, although tastes vary.
+The tea is served by diluting this concentrate with boiled water from the main container, usually at a water-to-tea ratio of 10-to-1, varying to taste.